Fixed Mortgage Rate | Understand Your Mortgage Options

 Review before it ends

-A few months before your fixed period ends, start exploring your options.
-You can remortgage to a new deal, switch lenders, or move to your lender’s standard variable rate.
+A few months before your fixed period ends, start exploring your options to remortgage or switch.

 Fixed vs Variable